 On the top two, the inner boxes are the same size and color.
 Below that, the lines are equally spaced and the same color throughout.
-I admit you don't run across this every day so I guess I shouldn't have brought it up.
-At any rate, all this pretty much means colors and tints appear different depending on what they're next to in your field of vision.
-That's why the paint in the can looks great until you put it on a wall where it looks like crap.
+I admit you don’t run across this every day so I guess I shouldn’t have brought it up.
+At any rate, all this pretty much means colors appear different depending on what they’re next to in your field of vision.
+That’s why the paint in the can looks great until you put it on a wall where it looks like crap.
 Same thing.

 Here’s something a little more common.
 Which picture is more “realistic”?

-You might be tempted to think the first is more "realistic," but it isn't.
-Look at yourself in the mirror, if you can't face yourself because of some unnamed indiscretion, look at someone else.
+You might be tempted to think the first is more “realistic,” but it isn’t.
+Look at yourself in the mirror, if you can’t face yourself because of some unnamed indiscretion, look at someone else.
 Is there an outline around the head?
 Do you see a black line defining the nose or mouth?
 Of course not.
 Line drawings are a convention to represent shapes.
-Nothing in the real world looks like that, it's all colors and shapes and shadows, like the second picture.
-The first picture may be a more accurate representation of a person than the second, but it isn't more "realistic".
+The real world looks like that, it’s all colors and shapes and shadows, like the second picture.
+The first picture may be a more accurate representation of a person than the second, but it isn’t more “realistic.”